-But officials in Aberdeen, Maryland, say they are still looking for motives in the case and haven't found evidence of ransom demands for Violet Ripken, the mother of one of baseball's most celebrated players.
+Officials in Aberdeen say they are still looking for motives in the case and haven’t found evidence of ransom demands for Violet Ripken, the mother of a baseball Hall of Famer.

 Ripken, 74, was safe and resting with relatives Wednesday after a nearly daylong ordeal, authorities said.

-Police in Aberdeen said a man with a gun showed up at her home between 7 and 8 a.m.
-Tuesday, then forced her into her vehicle and drove off.
+Police said a man with a gun showed up at her home between 7 and 8 a.m.
+Tuesday, forced her into her vehicle and drove off.
 She was found about 6:15 a.m.
-Wednesday in the back seat of her vehicle near her home with her hands bound, but she was otherwise unharmed, police said.
+Wednesday in the back seat of the vehicle near her home with her hands bound, but she was otherwise unharmed, police said.

 Investigators are looking for a motive.
 Aberdeen police said that they have no knowledge of a ransom being demanded or paid, and that Cal Ripken apparently wasn’t contacted.

-"At this time I can say we know of no ransom demand," Aberdeen Police Chief Henry Trabert told reporters.
-He also said police don't know of any relationship between the suspect and the Ripken family.
+“At this time I can say we know of no ransom demand,” Aberdeen Police Chief Henry Trabert told reporters on Wednesday.
+He also said police don’t know of any relationship between the suspect and the Ripken family.

 Trabert said Violet Ripken was understandably upset after the ordeal.

-The official said the suspect put sunglasses on the woman and they drove around all day and made stops for gas.
-The official said the suspect made no mention of Cal Ripken, an indication that he might not have known she is the mother of a famous former baseball player.
+The official said the suspect put sunglasses on the woman and they drove around all day and made stops for gas, using Ripken’s credit cards at several places.
+The official said the suspect made no mention of Cal Ripken, an indication that he might not have known she is the mother of one of baseball’s most popular stars.

 The official was not aware of any attempt to ask anyone for a ransom, but said the suspect did take Mrs. Ripken’s credit cards and it appears he has used them at several places.

-Police believe the suspect drove the woman's silver 1998 Lincoln Towncar throughout central Maryland but they aren't sure of precise locations and counties.
+Police believe the suspect drove the woman’s silver 1998 Lincoln Town Car throughout central Maryland but they aren’t sure of precise locations.

 Police are looking for a white male with a light, thin build in his late 30s to early 40s last seen wearing a light-colored shirt, glasses and “camo pants.”
 Police consider the man armed and dangerous.

-Rich Wolf, a spokesman for the FBI in Baltimore, said the FBI is helping local police investigate the case.
+Rich Wolf, a spokesman for the FBI in Baltimore, said the agency is helping local police investigate the case.

-The Ripken family released a statement expressing gratitude for Violet Ripkin's safe return.
+The Ripken family released a statement expressing gratitude for Violet Ripken’s safe return.